-In a letter dated May 9, 1844, to Samuel Laughlin discussing his own nomination for presidency at the Democratic National Convention, Polk writes, "From what Cave Johnson writes, I think the recent occurrances [sic] on the chessboard, have decidedly improved my prospects."
-The letter was included in Correspondence of James K. Polk, January-August 1844 (1989), which was edited by Wayne Cutler and James P. Cooper, Jr. Cave Johnson (1793-1866) was a Democratic congressman
+In one of his correspondence letters dated May 9, 1844 to Samuel Laughlin discussing his own nomination for Presidency by the Democratic National Convention, Polk writes, "From what Cave Johnson writes, I think the recent occurrances (sic) on the chess-board, have decidedly improved my prospects."
+From Correspondence of James K. Polk, January -August

 (b.
 1795 - d.
+1849)

-1849) from Tennessee.
-He went on to become the postmaster general under Polk.
+1844 by James K. Polk.
+Cave Johnson (1793-1866) was a Democratic Congressman from Tennessee.
+He went on to be the Postmaster General under Polk.

 ZACHARY TAYLOR

 Twelfth President of the United States (Whig) In Office March 4, 1845 - March 4, 1849

 It is unknown if he played chess.